 Experimental phonetics is a major strength.
 The School operates a well-equipped and recently-upgraded experimental phonetics laboratory, Glasgow University Laboratory Phonetics (GULP), with an associated Speech Studio.
 In 2011 GULP hosted an international colloquium, followed by a Scotland-wide Knowledge Exchange Day for students of speech therapy and phonetics, building on our partnership with Micro-phonics Ltd.; and in 2013 the Carnegie Trust selected the Seeing Speech project to represent its funding programme at an exhibition in the Scottish Parliament (subsequent funding will develop Seeing Speech as the Dynamic Dialects project).
 These projects featured at an all-day Glasgow Digital Humanities network workshop (2013), building on links established at the recent College Industry Day.

-Is Television a Contributory Factor in Accent Change in Adolescents?
+- Is Television a Contributory Factor in Accent Change in Adolescents?

-Rhythms in Scotland
+- Rhythms in Scotland

-Scots Words and Place-names
+- Scots Words and Place-names

-Scottish Corpus of Texts and Speech (SCOTS)
+- Scottish Corpus of Texts and Speech (SCOTS)

-Stability versus change in a Shetland dialect
+- Stability versus change in a Shetland dialect

-Stylistics, text analysis and cognitive science (STACS)
+- Stylistics, text analysis and cognitive science (STACS)

-Sounds of the City
+- Sounds of the City

-Timing in Accents of English
+- Timing in Accents of English

-Ultrasound Tongue Imaging Resource
+- Ultrasound Tongue Imaging Resource

-Reader (English Language & Linguistics)
+Reader in English Language and Linguistics (English Language & Linguistics)